-Employed Faculty
+Permanent Faculty

-Employed faculty members are hired by the Vice President for Academic Affairs on the nomination of Hiring and Promotion Committee of the respective school in accordance with the AAU Faculty Hiring plan.
+Permanent faculty members are hired by the Vice President for Academic Affairs on the nomination of Hiring Committee of the respective school in accordance with the AAU Faculty Hiring plan.
 Prior consultation with the Director of Research is required for faculty on the research track.
+If the Dean of School proposes to permanently hire an instructor who has been an AAU adjunct for at least three years, the nomination may be made by the Promotion Committee, and an open call need not be launched.
 Special provisions apply to faculty hired to administrative positions of Dean or Vice President.

-The AAU Faculty Hiring plan, prepared by the Vice President for Academic Affairs in consensus with the Director of Research, sets out the number of employed positions in respective ranks to be opened at individual schools in the next two academic years and is submitted annually to the President for final approval after consultation with the all Vice Presidents and Deans of Schools.
+The AAU Faculty Hiring plan, prepared by the Vice President for Academic Affairs in consensus with the Director of Research, sets out the number of permanent positions in respective ranks to be opened at individual schools in the next two academic years and is submitted annually to the President for final approval after consultation with the all Vice Presidents and Deans of Schools.

-The Hiring and Promotion Committee has no less than 5 members and is appointed ad hoc by the Dean of the school which is hiring.
-The Committee is presided over by the Dean and must consist of the respective Department Chair, an expert from outside AAU, and AAU employed faculty members at a rank preferably not lower than the candidate.
-Should a candidate for promotion serve as Dean or have a joint appointment for more than one School the AAU Hiring and Promotion Committee will be appointed and presided over by the Vice President for Academic Affairs.
+The Hiring Committee has no less than five members and is appointed ad hoc by the Dean of the school which is hiring.
+The Committee is presided over by the Dean and must consist of the respective Department Chair, an expert from outside AAU, and AAU permanent faculty members at a rank preferably not lower than the candidate.
+Should a candidate for promotion serve as Dean or have a joint appointment for more than one School the AAU Hiring Committee will be appointed and presided over by the Vice President for Academic Affairs.

-Newly hired employed faculty members in both the research and teaching track shall obtain a fixed-term contract for up to three years.
+Newly hired permanent faculty members in both the research and teaching track shall obtain a fixed-term contract for up to three years.
 For a good cause the Vice President for Academic Affairs may decide to offer an open-ended contract.

-The fixed-term contract can be renewed twice following a review of the Hiring and Promotion Committee before a final decision is made to offer the faculty member an open-ended contract or the employment relationship is terminated.
+The fixed-term contract can be renewed twice following a review of the Promotion Committee before a final decision is made to offer the faculty member an open-ended contract or the employment relationship is terminated.
 The review shall be made at least six months prior to expiration of the contract.
-For this purpose, the Hiring and Promotion Committee need not include an expert from outside AAU.

-Should a faculty member be appointed or hired to a non-entry rank, advance approval by the Academic Council is required unless he/she holds an external title equivalent to the respective AAU rank from an accredited institution.
+Should a faculty member be appointed or hired to a non-entry rank, advance approval by the Academic Council is required unless they hold an external title equivalent to the respective AAU rank from an accredited institution.
 Ranks awarded to AAU adjunct faculty shall be considered equivalent to the ranks in the teaching track.
 Upon final approval, the faculty member will be assigned the minimum required number of promotion points reflective of the respective rank as set out in the Faculty Hiring and Promotion policy.